kaufman-lab/build_containers/README.md

 Note that the pre-commit hook calls an R script, so this is a local dependency as well as in the action where that script is run again to ensure it had been run as a pre-commit hook.

+## Automated definition file creation

+During the pre-commit hook, create_def_files.R (stored in the githooks directory) pastes together the contents of the build_scripts directory in the following way to create definition files:

+-   Each directory in the build_scripts directory corresponds to an image.
+The directory name will determine name of the definition file (.def will be appended) which will be placed at the git repo root.

+-   For each image, a definition file is constructed from the following files, corresponding to sections of a singularity definition file.
+All of these files are optional.
+If any of these files is not in the image directory it is silently skipped. (note bootstrap is only optional if a dependency structure is specified. see below).

+    -   bootstrap

+    -   %setup

+    -   %files

+    -   %post

+    -   %environment

+-   an image directory also may contain a dependencies.R script.
+This script is used to define the dependency structure of an image.
+Ie, the geospatial_plus_ml4.1.0 image depends on geospatial_plus4.1.0.
+This means that all the code in the geospatial_plus4.1.0 definition file is run prior to any geospatial_plus_ml4.1.0-specific definition code.
+This is done a on a section-by-section basis.
+So the %post section of geospatial_plus_ml4.1.0's definition file is constructed first from geospatial_plus_ml's post section, then from geospatial_plus_ml4.1.0's post section.
+Then this process is repeated again for the environment section.
+The one exception is the bootstrap section.
+Each singularity definition can only have one bootstrap, so an image directory must contain either a bootstrap file or a dependency.R file.
+If a dependency file is present, the bootstrap file from the first dependency is used as the image's bootstrap.

+-   Specifying the dependency.R script: this should be an R script that creates an R object called dependencies, which is a vector containing directory names in build_scripts.
+The the order of this vector is important--the order of the images specified here determines the order in which code is added to the definition file, so the most fundamental dependency get specified first.
+Do not include an image's own directory name in the dependency file.

 ## Building images

 This repo uses github actions to build images.
 There are three triggers: